blackboxlogic/Cos470/README.md

   * 5% Respond to code review from classmates
   * 5% Consistant code style
   * 5% Organized code
+* Assignments sibmitted late may lose points
+* Improvements (even late ones) may gain points

 #### Tests 40% of course
 * Midterm
 * Final

 ## Polcies
-* No politics in class
 * DO work togeather if it helps you learn.
 DO NOT copy each other's work.
+* No politics in class